Spatial heterogeneity: Testing

 Spatial local heterogeneity can be tested by LISA, Gi and SatScan, while spatial stratified heterogeneity of an attribute can be measured by geographical detector q-statistic:

 where a population is partitioned into h = 1, ..., L strata; N stands for the size of the population, σ2 stands for variance of the attribute.
 The value of q is within [0, 1], 0 indicates no spatial stratified heterogeneity, 1 indicates perfect spatial stratified heterogeneity.
 The value of q indicates the percent of the variance of an attribute explained by the stratification.
 The q follows a noncentral F probability density function.

+Spatial heterogeneity for multivariate data and 3D data can also be statistically assessed using the :